transentis/bptk_py/README.md

 This readme covers the installation process, the main API methods and how to define a simulation model.

 ## Installing the BPTK_PY framework
-Like every piece of software, BPTK_Py has to be installed correctly, including its dependencies.
+Like every piece of software, BPTK_Py and its dependencies have to be installed correctly.

 Assuming you are starting from scratch, you need to perform the following steps

 1. Install Python
-2. Install Node
+2. Install Node and npm
 3. Install BPTK_Py
 4. Install JupyterLab (optional)
 5. Setup a virtual environment (optional)